ralsina/boxes-book/src/finger_thinking.md

 The first part is, then, an iterative doodle, showing the infancy of a project, and almost literally thinking with my fingers, and having them tell me where to go.

-In a later section, things will get much more serious.
+In later sections, things will get much more serious.
 So, enjoy this part.